baselime/docs/cli/install.md

 ### Linux

-You can download and install the Baselime CLI for your prefered Linux distribution:
+You can download and install the Baselime CLI for your preferred Linux distribution:

 ```bash #
 curl -s https://get.baselime.io | sudo bash